In a World like This (song): Background and recording

-On June 18, 2013 Backstreet Boys announced that "In a World like This" would be released as the first single from their upcoming eighth studio album on June 25.
+On June 18, 2013, Backstreet Boys announced that "In a World Like This" would be released as the first single from their upcoming eighth studio album on June 25.
 The track subsequently premiered on radio Z100 New York the same day, and was made available on YouTube.

 Commercial performance

 The single did not enter the overall Billboard Hot 100 due to poor promotion of radio airplay, but it peaked No.18 on Hot Single Sales Chart.
 The single was a hit in Asia.
-Continuing the success of their first single "Straight Through My Heart" from This Is Us, it debuted at No. 13 on Oricon Singles Chart.
+Continuing the success of their first single, "Straight Through My Heart" from This Is Us, it debuted at No. 13 on Oricon Singles Chart.
 In the second week it rose and peaked at No. 6, No. 1 on Adult Contemporary Chart, and No. 3 on Airplay Chart.
 The single also charted at No. 63 on Oricon's Year-End Chart.
 It was certificated Gold in Japan.

-In Taiwan, the song topped the chart for four consecutive weeks and was the eight-biggest Western artists' single for 2013.
+The song topped the chart in Taiwan for four consecutive weeks and was the eighth-biggest Western artists' single for 2013.

 Music video

-The music video for "In a World like This" was filmed in Los Angeles.
-The video was premiered on Good Morning America was made available to watch on Vevo shortly thereafter.
+The music video for "In a World Like This" was filmed in Los Angeles.
+The video was premiered on Good Morning America was made available to watch on Vevo shortly after that.

-The concept of the video is based on the song lyrics, which is about how love conquers all and with real love one can overcome anything.
+The concept of the video is based on the song lyrics, which are about how love conquers all, and with real love, one can overcome anything.
 The video explores three well-known moments in American history: the first landing of the moon, the September 11 attacks, and the overturn of Prop 8.